Build Successful Partnerships with Internal Stakeholders

 Natoff recommends looking at the spend data of your various stakeholder groups to see where the most significant opportunities lie and where you can add the most value.
 Use data to determine those with the highest spend, risk profile, and seniority.

-Think about a stakeholder group, such as marketing.
+When considering internal stakeholder management, think about a stakeholder group, such as marketing.
 The different types of spend include advertising, events, and media buys.
 Look at the stakeholders involved.
 How big is the spend?
 What is the opportunity?
 Hearn recommends asking the head stakeholder of each major group what their biggest value opportunity is.

 From there, you can begin to prioritize your most critical internal stakeholders.
 Natoff suggests tiering stakeholders similar to how you rank suppliers in a spend pyramid.
 When prioritizing, it’s crucial to consider your stakeholders’ needs, impact, and alignment with your organization’s goals.